mikebrowne/BioPharmaceuticalFactorModel/README.md

 Exploring clinical trial news releases for factors that could potentially affect the prices of the company's corresponding stock prices.

+With trading and investing, a main objective is to find opportunities that have a high probabiliyt of giving large risk adjusted returns.
+Bio Pharmaceutical companies often give opportunities of very high returns.
+The two main issues are of finding when to invest and also of risk.

+The exploration in this notebook is to explicitly look for ways to find those opportunities that give a high risk-adjusted reward with high precision.

 Project Organization
 ------------